 Well before you would just get a check.
 You would talk to your designers, your designers would send the files to third party and they would print it and ship it.
 But now we have to deal with printers, designers and ship the products ourselves which obviously takes up a lot more time and effort.

 Speaking of designers, who does the majority of your designs?
 Do you personally do any?

 Pig cloth loves having different people involved, In the past we have had “design contest” and anyone that wanted could enter as any designs as they wished and we would pick a few and print those.
+Shield Republic offers thousands of the most creative and fresh apparel & merchandise items which embody American pride.
 Right now we are working with an amazing Friend/designer Anthony Ryan and the last few designs and future designs are his.
 He’s so talented and we are very lucky to be working with him!
 We also have a close friend, Amanda, whom has worked on some previous pieces for us, as well as some some pieces for upcoming lines.
 Make sure to check out here Etsy page

 I did notice that design contest on your Myspace.
 How did that go over?